Open Science Practices

 8. Replication

-The policy of Quantitative and Computational Methods in Behavioral Sciences is to encourage submission of replication studies, particularly of research published in this journal.
+We encourage submission of replication studies, particularly of research published in this journal.
 Replication studies are normally reviewed in two stages, the first being results-blind.

 1. On initial submission, authors should: